plinkr/tools.plocate.search/README.md

 ### TODO
 - Make `plocate` a LibreELEC add-on, so it can support all its platforms.
-- Right now `plocate` is compiled for `aarch64` and `x86_64` and tested on a Raspberry Pi 4 and a virtual machine running on a Linux box; it should be compiled for more architectures, or at least write a how-to for compiling `plocate` for LibreELEC on any architecture, so you can do it yourself.
+- Document how to compile `plocate` for LibreELEC on any architecture, by following the existing GitHub Actions workflow as a template.
-- Make an option to rebuild the index of any connected device from the configuration, on demand.
+- Add an option to rebuild the index of any connected device from the configuration, on demand.
-- Find a way to clean the custom `udev` rules after uninstallation.
+- Find a way to clean up custom `udev` rules after uninstallation.

 For more details, please refer to the source code within this repository.